Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/BigSharkPortfolio.md

 tags = ["#InvestmentAnalysis", "#BigInvestors", "#MarketTrends", "#PortfolioTracking"]
 +++

-# 📊 How to Track the Portfolio Moves of Big Investors in India: A Step-by-Step Guide

 In the fast-evolving world of investments, keeping an eye on the portfolios of large, influential investors can provide invaluable insights for individual investors 🧐.
 Tracking the holdings and recent acquisitions of major institutional players—such as foreign institutional investors (FIIs), domestic institutional investors (DIIs), large individual investors, and sovereign wealth funds—can help individual investors make more informed decisions.

 One effective way to do this in India is through Moneycontrol’s **“Big Shark Portfolio”** page.
 Here’s a comprehensive guide on how you can utilize this resource to track the latest stock picks, acquisitions, and disposals of big investors.